Fox Spirit Matchmaker: Animated plot

 The young man and his mask friends prepared to go out of the round.
 Thousands of years ago, to protect people and spirits, Aolaiguo Sanshao "Painted" a round so the out-round creatures couldn't hurt in-round creatures.
 The mask organization arrived at out-round.
 But they overestimated themselves, they couldn't fight against out-round creatures.
 Only the young man and one of his friends survived.
 He was sorrowful and lost his sword heart.

 Huaizhu wondered why the young man didn't came back.
 But Jin wanted to marry her.
-He and his crews surrounded her and Huaizhu got hurt.
+He and his crews surrounded her and Huaizhu was hurt.
 However, the housekeeper of Wangquan Mansion, Mr. Fei(费先生) came and had a communication with him.
 Suddenly, a young man with tattered clothes broke the gate of Shenhuo Mansion and walked near Huaizhu.
 Mr. Fei announced that the young man, Wangquan Baye, became the host of Wangquan Family.
 And he told Jin that Baye would marry the girl as a concubine.
 Although Huaizhu was a concubine, her status in Wangquan Family was similar to a wife.
 Baye knew that the power of human beings were becoming lower and spirits were stronger.
 Huaizhu came up with an idea, she willed to have a baby, she and Baye could pass on their power to this baby, so the baby would have the strongest power.
 But when she gave birth to the baby, something bad happened.
 She was in a coma for a while.
 Baye was worried.
 She told him that she had ever wanted to kill Jin to avenge her father but failed, Jin badly hurt her.
 Huaizhu finally told Baye that he should insist on finding his sword heart and bring up their child.
 Soon Huaizhu was dead.
 The child, Wangquan Fugui, and few time later, Qinlan gave birth to a baby, Dongfang Yuechu.